jae-jae/QueryList-Community/README.md

 # QueryList Community
-There are QueryList plugins and QueryList-based projects from open-source contributors，Welcome to [Pull request](CONTRIBUTING.md) to submit your own！
+There are QueryList plugins and QueryList-based projects from open-source contributors，Welcome to [Pull request](CONTRIBUTING.md) to submit your own！[Contributing Guide](CONTRIBUTING.md)

 [中文版本](README-ZH.md)